Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Weight filtration

 \subsection{Steenrod operations on the weight spectral sequence}

-The existence of a weight filtration compatible with the $\Ee$-infinity structure gives a whole new family of invariants, given by Steenrod operations on the successive pages of the weight spectral sequence.
+The existence of a weight filtration compatible with the $E_\infty$-structure over $\FF_\ell$ gives a whole new family of invariants, given by Steenrod (for $\ell=2)$ and reduced $\ell$-th power operations (for $\ell>2$) on the successive pages of the weight spectral sequence.
 These operations may be useful in order to distinguish homotopy types of algebraic varieties.
-We next detail these invariants and develop some examples.

-\begin{defi} Let $X$ be a complex algebraic variety.
-The \textit{multiplicative weight spectral sequence of $X$} is the spectral sequence associated with the filtered $\Ee$-algebra $\Ww_R(X)$ given in Theorem \ref{mainteoweight}:
+\begin{definition} Let $X$ be a complex algebraic variety.
+The \textit{weight spectral sequence of $X$} with coefficients in a commutative ring $R$ is the spectral sequence associated with the filtered $(\Ee,\sigma)$-algebra $\Ww_R(X)$ given in Theorem \ref{mainteoweight}: